-There are six species of reptile native to the UK, three lizard species; Common Lizard Zootoca vivipara, Sand Lizard Lacerta agilis and Slow-worm Anguis fragilis and three snake species; Adder Vipera berus, Grass Snake Natrix natrix and Smooth Snake Cornella austriaca.
-Reptiles are found in a wide range of habitats including heaths, moors, rough grassland, gardens and woodland edges.
+There are six species of reptile native to the UK.
+These consist of three lizard species; Common Lizard Zootoca vivipara, Sand Lizard Lacerta agilis and Slow-worm Anguis fragilis.
+Followed by three snake species; Adder Vipera berus, Grass Snake Natrix natrix and Smooth Snake Cornella austriaca.
+You can find Reptiles in a wide range of habitats.
+These including heaths, moors, rough grassland, gardens and woodland edges.

 Protection and Legislation